NewsIn Focus

 Brown claims in 2024 that the federal government and Maryland Energy Administration agreed to an indirect cost rate of 40 percent.

-The allegations ring similar to ongoing litigation between universities such as Johns Hopkins, who recently challenged the administration on indirect costs pertaining to research projects, for which the lawsuit alludes to.
+The allegations ring similar to ongoing litigation between universities such as Johns Hopkins, who recently challenged the administration on indirect costs about research projects.

 It's no secret that President Donald Trump's energy stance is a far cry from Maryland's green agenda.

-The White House has long vowed to dismantle such initiatives in order to cut down on federal spending.
+The White House has long vowed to dismantle such initiatives to cut down on federal spending.

 Brown's second lawsuit targets the U.S. Department of Justice over threats to withhold Victims of Crime Act grants.